AanZee/harbour/site/docs/_variables/icons.md

 * Truncate style numbers: 2 significant figures
 * Check all other option-boxes

-The optimised code can be used in Harbour.
+The optimized code can be added to the codebase by the steps in the [contribution page](https://github.com/AanZee/harbour/blob/master/docs/CONTRIBUTING.md).
-Don't forget to add a fill property fill="#000" to the optimised path(s)!

 ## Design principles